 Over the past 20 years, MCC has invested more than $10 million in creative youth development resulting in a vibrant community of programs.
 Massachusetts has had more than 40 Winners and Finalists of the National Arts and Humanities Youth Program Awards (formally Coming Up Taller) since 1998 and it’s flagship program in creative youth development, YouthReach, has been recognized by the National Endowment for the Arts and replicated in states across the country.
 On December 1, 2014 the MCC launched its newest creative youth development initiative, SerHacer, which is the first public support system for El Sistema-inspired work in the United States.
 Together with more than 400 cultural organizations and hundreds of teaching artists, the MCC is working to deepen the creative potential of young people in every corner of the Commonwealth.

 Created in 1982 by Executive Order, the President’s Committee on the Arts and the Humanities (PCAH) is an advisory committee to the White House on cultural issues.
 The PCAH works directly with the Administration and the three primary cultural agencies—National Endowment for the Arts (NEA), National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS)—as well as other federal partners and the private sector, to address policy questions in the arts and humanities, to initiate and support key programs in those disciplines, and to recognize excellence in the field.
 Its core areas of focus are arts and humanities education, cultural exchange, and community revitalization.
-Mrs. Michelle Obama, like other first ladies before her, serves as honorary chairman of the committee, which is composed of both private and public members.
+Historically, the First Lady serves as honorary chairman of the committee, which is composed of both private and public members.

 The National Arts and Humanities Youth Program Award is the Nation’s highest honor for out-of-school arts and humanities programs that celebrate the creativity of America’s young people, particularly those from underserved communities.
 It is a signature initiative of the President’s Committee on the Arts and the Humanities in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services to showcase cultural excellence and enhance the availability of out-of-school arts and humanities programs to children and young people.